 Other outpatient services are requesting that patients who have tested positive or have symptoms to call their provider to discuss care options.

 Can I send flowers or gifts to a loved one in the hospital?

 We welcome you to send flowers or gifts to your loved one who is staying one of our hospitals.
 With visitor restrictions still in place, delivery personal will not be allowed inside the facility but you can leave flowers or gifts at the screening area to be delivered to the patient by a member of our staff.

-Is it safe to have my baby at Floyd due to COVID-19?
+Is it safe to have my baby at Atrium Health Floyd due to COVID-19?

-It is safe to have your baby at Floyd.
-Be assured that Floyd has the facilities and the expertise to care for those patients while protecting the safety of all our patients, visitors and employees.
+Yes, it is safe to have your baby at Atrium Health Floyd Medical Center.
+Be assured that Atrium Health Floyd has the facilities and the expertise to care for those patients while protecting the safety of all our patients, visitors and employees.

 If a mother has COVID-19 symptoms, testing is available in order to provide the safest care possible for her and her baby.